engie-group/shaystack/docs/AppSync.md

 ![alt New Data Source][newDataSource]

 * Create a function
-  - Choose the data source `HaystackAPILambda`
+  - Choose the data source `SHaystackLambda`
-  - Function name `HaystackAPIWrapper`
+  - Function name `SHaystackWrapper`
   - Description `Delegate part of Graphql request to Haystack GraphQL API`
   - import the body of [`request-filter.json`](request-filter.json) inside the `Configure the request mapping template`